Mortgage Calculator Home Page

 A basic introduction to the way a mortgage rate is calculated - and how today's deals often mean you pay more at the end of the day.

-It's pretty simple really.
 Usually, the more of the loan that you can pay nearer the beginning, then the less you have to pay overall.

 Conversely, and the logic encouraged by the majority of lenders, is that, you can be made to feel that you can safely borrow more if you are offered the opportunity to have lower initial monthly payments